MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/ready.md

 Customers can treat their on-premises datacenters as normal landing zones and place them into new or existing landing zones as they see fit.
 Some common approaches include:

 - Moving project resources into dedicated landing zone subscriptions for on-premises datacenter resources.
-  - In larger environments with multiple datacenters across the globe, customers might have one landing zone per country.
-These landing zones also contain the resources from that country to provide a logical separation of the on-premises datacenters into Azure.
+  - In larger environments with multiple datacenters across the globe, customers might have one landing zone per geopolitical region.
+These landing zones also contain the resources from that region to provide a logical separation of the on-premises datacenters into Azure.
   - This approach can also assist with the security, governance, and compliance requirements for different on-premises datacenters.
 - Moving project resources into separate landing zone subscriptions based on other Azure resources that support the same application or service.